rubygems/rubygems.github.io/_posts/2020-07-15-june-rubygems-update.md

 - [rebased and updated API keys scope PR](https://github.com/rubygems.org/pull/1962)

 - updated and deployed rate limit changes to fix merge conflict and use test helpers. [rubygems.org#2330](https://github.com/rubygems.org/pull/2330)
-- added script and mailer for resetting leaked API keys.
+- reset a few leaked API keys and send mail to affected users

 As always, we continued to fix bugs, and provide help on [help.rubygems.org](https://help.rubygems.org) and ongoing support work.